sscortescu/blog/content/posts/iro_w1.md

 # **🗿Personal update: How’s it going, Stefan?**

 I’m very happy with the progress we’re making so far with Iro.
-Aside from that, I’m recovering well from my ankle sprain, so things are looking up for doing the Amsterdam marathon in September.
+Aside from that, I’m recovering well from my ankle sprain, so things are looking up for doing the Eindhoven marathon in October.

 ---
 ## 💡[Subscribe](https://tinyletter.com/sscortescu) to get new posts in your email